 Hello there, back again with another article for you.
 This time we will be looking at the ENGL Z12 MIDI footswitch!
-I bought this footswitch to use with ENGL E570 tube preamp.
-For those who have never heard of ENGL company, here’s a quick introduction.
+I bought this footswitch to use with the ENGL E570 tube preamp.
+For those who have never heard of the ENGL company, here’s a quick introduction.

 ENGL is a German guitar amp manufacturer that stands out with its unique approach to amp building as well as being a pioneer in MIDI-compatible tube guitar head amps.